KodaMao/ILISTAMO/docs/SPEC.md

 ### Clients (/clients)
 - Table of clients with edit and delete buttons.
-- Add New Client creates a client with a generated id.
+- Add New Client via modal form (fields: name, contact name, email, address, company).
 - Delete protected if any project references the client.
 Acceptance:
 - Attempting to delete a referenced client shows a message and leaves data intact.